voteliquid/blog/_posts/2017-12-08-give-your-rep-an-f-introducing-united-legislator-grades.md

 [United Vote](/2017/11/06/announcing-united-vote/) lets each American vote on every item in Congress.

-Since we verify our members' identities and locations, we can now generate a **score** of how well a legislator is listening or ignoring their own constituents, for each legislative item.
+Since we verify our members' identities and locations, we can now generate a **score** of how well a legislator is listening to or ignoring their own constituents, for each legislative item.

 Here's an example: